llc formation for non-residents

 Liability Protection for Non-residents

 One of the primary reasons non-residents choose to form an LLC in the United States is the liability protection it offers.
-An LLC, or Limited Liability Company, provides liability protection for its owners, shielding their personal assets from the company’s debts and liabilities.
+An LLC, or Limited Liability Company, provides liability protection for its owners, shielding their assets from the company’s debts and liabilities.
 This means that, as an owner, you are not personally responsible for the company’s debts and liabilities.

 Learn more about legal obligations and compliance for non-resident LLCs.